 Able to enjoy the subject, whilst learning in an environment that is safe, structured and creative;

-Challenged to an appropriate level so that all students achieve their full potential.
+Challenged to an appropriate level in order to achieve their full potential.

 There are currently nine full-time members of staff working in the department.